datastaxdevs/workshop-cassandra-fundamentals/README.md

 [🏠 Back to Table of Contents](#-table-of-content)

 ## 5. Create tables

 Ok, now that you have a database created the next step is to create tables to work with.

-> _General Methodology Note_: We'll work with a (rather simplified) Internet of things application recording sensor imformation.
+> _General Methodology Notes_: We'll work with a (rather simplified) _Internet of things_ application where we recording temperatures coming for sensors.
-> `networks`, identified by a unique name, write posts in several `sensors`.
+> `networks`, identified by a unique name, are represented by several `sensors`.
 > sensors are also uniquely identified by their name, such as `s1001`.
-The design of our application is such
-> that we need to be able to (a) retrieve all `sensors` by a given `networks`, sorted by the sensor name,
+The design of our application is such that we need to be able to (a) retrieve all `sensors` by a given `networks`, sorted by the sensor name,
-> and (b) retrieve all `temperaturs` for a given `network`, sorted by descending date and eventually filter for a `sensor`.
+> For each sensor you want to retrieve `temperaturs` for a given `network`, sorted by descending date and eventually filter for a `sensor`.
 > As dictated by the best practices of data modeling with Cassandra, these requirements are satisfied by creating dedicated tables (denormalization),
 > It will be our (that is, the application's) responsibility to maintain them aligned.
 > Of course, we also need a `networks` table - we will start with this one indeed.

-**✅ Step 2a.
-Navigate to the CQL Console and login to the database**
+#### ✅ Step 5a.
+Navigate to the CQL Console and login to the database

 In the Summary screen for your database, select **_CQL Console_** from the top menu in the main window.
 This will take you to the CQL Console and automatically log you in.